-Most cardiac patients report using alternative treatmentsFebruary 12th, 2013 in Cardiology /
+Most cardiac patients report using alternative treatmentsFebruary 12, 2013 in Medicine & Health / Cardiology

 (HealthDay)—The majority of patients with cardiovascular disease receiving outpatient cardiology evaluations report using complementary and alternative medicine (CAM) therapies, according to a study published in the Feb.
 1 issue of The American Journal of Cardiology.

 Kavita Prasad, M.D., from the Mayo Clinic in Rochester, Minn., and colleagues administered a 17-question survey about basic medical information and previous use and interest in the future use of dietary supplements and other CAM interventions among 1,055 patients (655 men; mean age 63.5 years; 98.1 percent white) undergoing outpatient cardiology evaluation at a tertiary medical center.